Tyler799/Morrowind-2020/Morrowind_2019.md

 A note before we start installing mods:

-MO2 allows you to use the "Download with Manager" option on the nexus pages that have it.
+MO2 allows you to use the "Download with Manager" option on the nexus pages that have it, then you can double click to install.
 Feel free to use this to save time.
-However, MO2 of course can install archives too using the second to leftmost top button with a CD on it.
+Of course, MO2 can install archives one at a time using the second to leftmost top button with a CD on it.
+Once installed, you can enable the mod and its plugin ESPs by ticking a mod or by selecting several mods and right-click-Enable.

-As you begin installing mods, I recommend that you right click them and hit "Ignore Update" if the version number shows up in red.
+If the version number shows up in red as you begin installing mods, I recommend that you right click them and hit "Ignore Update".
 This will happen due to some mod authors having poorly laid out versioning for their mods, making a mod show up as "out of date" despite you just installing it.
 This isn't harmful in any way, but if you do this *now* then when you hit "Check all for updates" in the future you'll actually have a pretty good idea if any of your Nexus mods have updates available.
 Very useful!

 1. You may be familiar with projects like the Unofficial Patches for Oblivion and Skyrim.
 Morrowind *sort of* has its own versions of these in the form of two options: the Morrowind Patch Project and the Patch for Purists.
 The MPP makes a lot of balance-related changes some players feel is untrue to the original experience.
 Thus, currently most players recommend the Patch for Purists which you can get [here](https://www.nexusmods.com/morrowind/mods/45096/)